cogtoolslab/handy_tips/prep_running_study_server.md

 Once you have an account, it is recommended that you join the `#computing_resources` and `#running_experiments` Slack channel so you can be aware of any outages/issues or post issues re: the server.

 By the way, there are 50 ports that the server is able to listen to https requests over: 8850-8899, so if you set up the app to listen over a port number outside that range, it won't work.
+You can check which ports are currently open by running `$ check_ports.sh` anywhere on the lab server.
+You should also check which ports others are trying to use in the "ports" tab of the lab info doc, and reserve your own!

 We use a lab-wide shared mongodb instance running on the same server.
 Please "cc:" Judy on any Slack/email requests for the credentials for authenticating to our database.
 This mongodb is used in basically two ways: (1) to store stimulus metadata that can be fetched when participants take part in our experiments; (2) to write behavioral data to in real time during experiments, which is then fetched for subsequent analyses.